OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-01.md

 ## Romans 1:1

-Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God—
+Paul, a devoted follower of Christ Jesus, appointed as an apostle, designated for the gospel of God—

 ## Romans 1:2